frappe/frappe_docs/frappe_docs/www/docs/user/en/form-tours.md

 1. **Is Standard**: To make a standard Form Tour which will be stored as JSON.
 Can only be set while developer mode is on.
 1. **Save on Completion**: If checked, the last step of the Form Tour will prompt the user to save the document.
 1. **Show First Document Tour**: If you want to show the tour of an existing document instead of a new form, enable this.
 As the name suggests, it gives the tour of the very first document created for this DocType.
-1. **Include Name Field**: Some DocTypes have user set name fields.
+1. **Include Name Field**: For some doctypes, the name is set by the user.
 On enabling this, the name field becomes the first step of the tour.

 ### Form Tour Steps